graphery/grapper-doc/src/guide/in-depth/animation/viewport.md

 # Animation in and out the viewport

-In this section, you discover how to animate the SVG graph Graphane when the component is visible into the viewport.
+In this section, you discover how to animate the SVG graph Grapper when the component is visible into the viewport.

 ## Attribute `viewport-ratio`